When is silence golden?

 you are tempted to gossip or spread a rumor.
 Verify the facts of a story before speaking.
 Speak up gracefully to discourage others from gossiping and keep silent when tempted to share.

-you have been entrusted with a confidence.
+you have been entrusted with a secret.
 Keep silent to keep a secret.

 you are angry.
 Take time to collect your thoughts and feelings.
 Take control of your words so that you can speak constructively.